brainlife/docs/docs/user/datatypes.md

 In this example, the [brainlife/app-life](https://brainlife.io/app/5baa44b1d0be8b002776b8f7) App generates a dataset with this datatype.
 Other Apps that want to use the `neuro/life` output can request to have the files made available to their Apps with the brainlife.io [App registration form](https://brainlife.io/docs/apps/register/).

-It is important to note that it is up to the developers exchanging the dataset to create well-documented file contents, and they should consider that thorough documentation benefits other brainlife.io users.
+It is important to note that it is up to the developers to exchange the dataset to create well-documented file contents, and they should consider that thorough documentation benefits other brainlife.io users.
 App developers can discuss the structure of the datatype and what each file means in the `#datatype` channel of [brainlife.io's Slack workspace](https://brainlife-inviter.herokuapp.com/).

 _Quick Note:_ While a datatype might sound similar to a [BIDS specification](https://bids-specification.readthedocs.io/en/stable/), brainlife.io datatypes differ in that they: